 Secure your cabin on a Hawaii cruise today - just call your Cruising Specialist on 1300 769 228 or send us an email using the form below.

 Hawaii became an American territory in 1900 and part of the United States in 1959.
 This means visitors can look forward to a United States standard of health care and other services, while still experiencing the exotic flavours of a Pacific destination.

-Hawaii's year-round sun is one of its most appealing features for many travellers, and sunscreen and protective clothing are on sale everywhere.
-If your cruise programme involves visiting volcanoes at higher altitudes, warm clothing may be needed.
+- Weather - Hawaii's year-round sun is one of its most appealing features for many travellers, and sunscreen and protective clothing are on sale everywhere.
+If your cruise program involves visiting volcanoes at higher altitudes, warm clothing may be needed.